 2] Install Broadcom driver

 Windows drivers for Broadcom Bluetooth devices are no longer posted on their website.
-They should be available through Microsoft’s Windows Update service.
-If drivers were not downloaded automatically by Windows Update, use Device Manager to refresh the driver from Windows Update.
+They should be available through Microsoft’s Windows Update – Optional Updates service.
+If drivers were not downloaded automatically by Windows Update, then use Device Manager to refresh the drive.